Rawlinson baronets

-The Rawlinson Baronetcy, of North Walsham in the County of Norfolk, is a title in the Baronetage of the United Kingdom.
+The Rawlinson baronetcy, of North Walsham in the County of Norfolk, is a title in the Baronetage of the United Kingdom.
 It was created on 7 February 1891 for the orientalist, archaeologist and politician Henry Rawlinson.
+He was Member of Parliament for Reigate during 1858, and for Frome from 1865 to 1868.

-His son, the second Baronet, was a distinguished soldier.
+His son the 2nd Baronet was a General in the British Army.
 On 6 October 1919 he was raised to the Peerage of the United Kingdom as Baron Rawlinson, of Trent in the County of Dorset.
-On his death on 26 March 1925 the barony became extinct, while the baronetcy passed to his younger brother, the third Baronet.
+On his death on 26 March 1925 the barony became extinct, while the baronetcy passed to his younger brother, the 3rd Baronet.